Independent Lazy Better-Response Dynamics on Network Games: Model (Local Interaction Potential Games)

+-- Each player (node) $u$ becomes active with some probability $p_u^t$ which can change over time (the case in which it is constant over time is a special case of this one).

-\begin{definition} In independent better-response dynamics, at each time step $t $ players do the following: \begin{itemize} \item Each player (node) $u$ becomes active with some probability $p_u^t$ which can change over time (the case in which it is constant over time is a special case of this one). \item Every active player (node) revise her strategy according to a better (or best) response rule.
-If the current strategy is already a best response, then no change is made. \end{itemize} \end{definition}
+-- Every active player (node) revises her strategy according to a better (or best) response rule.
+If the current strategy is already a best response, then no change is made. \end{definition} \else \begin{definition} In independent better-response dynamics, at each time step $t $ players do the following: \begin{itemize} \item Each player (node) $u$ becomes active with some probability $p_u^t$ which can change over time (the case in which it is constant over time is a special case of this one). \item Every active player (node) revises her strategy according to a better (or best) response rule.
+If the current strategy is already a best response, then no change is made. \end{itemize} \end{definition} \fi

 Note that all players that are active at a certain time step may change their strategies \emph{simultaneously}.
 So, for example, it may happen that on the symmetric coordination game in Figure~\ref{fig:symmetric-coordination} the two players move from state $BW$ to state $WB$ and back if they are both active all the time.